Age UK's Befriending Services

 Is the service safe?

-Yes, Age UK's befriending service has been created to ensure that it is secure.
-All calls between service users and volunteers are recorded and samples will be listened to in order to make sure that everything is running smoothly.
-Age UK's computer automatically connects the service user with their telephone friend so they do not need to disclose their personal number.
+Yes, Age UK's befriending service has been created to ensure its security.
+All calls between service users and volunteers are recorded, and samples will be listened to ensure that everything is running smoothly.
+Age UK's computer automatically connects the service user with their telephone friend, so they do not need to disclose their personal number.

 There are a number of checks that all volunteers must undergo before becoming a befriender: